bugzmanov/nes_ebook/src/chapter_3_4.md

 }
 ```

-Now, the client code can provide a callback that will be executed on every opcode interpretation cycle.
+Now, the client code can provide a callback that will be executed before every opcode interpretation cycle.

 The sketch of the main method: